 Whole School Crisis Response

-Group Counseling includes: Divorce, Grief, Complex Grief, Attention/Focus, Worry, Anger, Sad and Lonely, Friendship, and ELL social skills.
+Small Group Classes includes: Divorce, Grief, Complex Grief, Attention/Focus, Worry, Anger, Sad and Lonely, Friendship, and ELL social skills.
 Last year served 45 students providing 10 groups.
 To date this year serving 56 students and 11 groups in process.

 Student Requested Counseling: Informal counseling for friendship problems, students sign board on Counselors door.